Being the president of an association was completely unforeseen as I never intended to start my own association in PES Club Manager.

 The association level is determined by the number of A-Medals.
 A-Medals are earned by association members and are rewarded to the association when you finish in the top 3 of a league, reach the finals of a league cup or reach the knockout rounds of an online cup.

 The best association event to gauge the activeness of your association is the “Chain of Goals” event.
-This event does not require members to take part in a separate competition, it just requires them to score as many goals as possible within the event’s time period.
+This event just requires your members to score as many goals as possible within the event’s time period.
 Scoring goals result in earning Cheer points, and the more Cheer points the association earns, the better the reward served at the end of the event.

 No, of course you can’t.
-But I can make a guess that if you are new to PES Club Manager (i.e. In the Beginner division), it is unlikely that you will quit the game that soon.
+But I can make a guess that if you are new to PES Club Manager (i.e. In the Beginner division), it is less likely that you will quit the game that soon.

-Managers in the Beginner Division are also good to have because it is much easier to win the league and league cup in this division, which means more A-Medals for the association and faster progression to the next association level.
+Managers in the Beginner Division are also good to have because it is much easier to win the league and league cup in this division, which means MORE A-Medals for the association and FASTER progression to the next association level.

 I targeted Malaysian managers because this is a Malaysian association after all.
 I managed to recruit more than 15 members within 2 weeks, almost all of them from the Beginner Division.
-And till today, they are still relatively active in the game based on their last login dates.
+And till today, they are still relatively active in the game.

 Registering players from your player list as association players is a good way to help other members of the association, which could in turn keep them interested in PES Club Manager.
 Association players need to be from the latest season (i.e. 2018-19 players as of today).

 Once signed, the association player will remain on that manager’s team until the end of the season.
-You cannot extend an association player’s contract beyond the end of the season.
+You CANNOT extend an association player’s contract beyond the end of the season.